Software Architecture

 , and impement thestep()

 method.
-Name the new class with the same name as the Python module it contains it.
 The new class will become a model type in the Illuminator.
 Instances of this model type will be created by the Scenario API

 For example,